-Credit Hours Courses English 102, English Composition, or English 103, Technical Writing3 Physical Education 200, Healthful Living, or Physical Education 212, Health and Fitness, or Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History to 1865, or
+Credit Hours Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History to 1865, or \ Transferring students are encouraged to take PHED 212 or PHED 214.

 If you are planning to transfer to a four-year college or university, you should become familiar with your chosen school's requirements.
 See your Academic Advisor for assistance in developing your Student Education Plan or visit www.lakemichigancollege.edu/transfer